vishalchovatiya/Linux-System-Programming/C Runtime.md

 ## Points To Remember
+**
+Some definitions:
+PIC - position independent code (-fPIC)
+PIE - position independent executable (-fPIE -pie) crt - C runtime
+**

 crt0.o 	=  Will contain the _start function that initializes the process

 crtbegin.o	=  Call init

 crtend.o	=  Call fini

 crti.o		=  Header of init & fini (for push in stack)

 crtn.o 	=  Footer of init & fini (for pop in stack)

+Scrt1.o       =  Used in place of crt1.o when generating PIEs.

 - There could be crt1.o, crt2.o & so on, depending upon implementation, crt0.c is runtime 0 & funs first
 - glibc ports call this file 'start.S' while uClibc ports call this crt0.S or crt1.S